How to be yourself in a virtual interview, tips for online job interviews

 Getting perfect lighting for online video can be a little tricky in a home, but ideally, you want to aim for the following:

-a) Get plenty of light overall, so it doesn’t look like you’re cowering in the dark—but not so much light that it creates the light image on any eyeglasses.
+- Get plenty of light overall, so it doesn’t look like you’re cowering in the dark—but not so much light that it creates the light image on any eyeglasses.

-b) Position two lights, if possible.
+- Position two lights, if possible.
 If you do not have two lights, you can use the right and left sides of the table lamp.
 It will give a clear vision of your face to the recruiter.

 11. Be authentic and real yourself

 Let your personality shine, leverage from the confidence, in addition to showing your knowledge of the company and role, How you can give them great productivity, your plan of execution, and how you are a unique employee.
 It’s crucial to open up and provide insight into who you are as a person, like your hobbies.
-Interviewers are looking to you to help them gauge to see if you are the right person for the role and an excellent culture addition for the organisation.
+Interviewers are looking to you to help them gauge to see if you are the right person for the role and an excellent cultural addition to the organization.
 Interpersonal skills, deep communication, and adaptability convey your confidence and personality.
 And don’t avoid asking the interviewer a few questions about themselves – you might have something in common to build a connection.

 12. Practice good body language

 Your body language shows your personality.
-A happy face and confident body language will cast a positive impact on hiring managers.
+A happy face and confident body language will have a positive impact on hiring managers.
 So Be sure to use proper posture, and maintain eye contact throughout the virtual interview.
 If you are constantly looking on the other side instead of the computer screen, your interviewer may think you’re distracted – or you are not interested in the call.

-13. Quick follow up on mail
+13. Quick follow-up on mail

 In addition to saying thank you to the interviewer, take the opportunity to reiterate why you would be perfect for the role, focusing on what you can do for them and the company, and telling them again how excited you are for the potential opportunity to join their team.